PhilippeW83440/CarND-Semantic-Segmentation/README.md

 ### Hyperparameters tuning on Cityscapes

-The following hyperparameters were tuned one by one and tested on 6 epochs on Cityscapes training before being used for a full training over 50 epochs:
+The following hyperparameters were tuned one by one and tested on 6 epochs on Cityscapes training before being used for full training over 50 epochs:
 - learning rate: 5e-4
 - batch size: 4
 - L2 regularization: none
 - init of convolutional layers in the decoder part: tf.truncated_normal_initializer(stddev = 0.001)
 - dropout: 80%

-The settings of initializations and learning rate was very important to achieve good results and fast convergence.
+The settings of initializations and learning rate were critical to achieve good results and fast convergence.

-Different optimizers, Adam, Momentum, RMSProp and GradientDescent were tested.
+Different optimizers, Adam, Momentum, RMSProp, and GradientDescent were tested.
 Adam provided the best results.

 ### Training on Cityscapes